How did the IFTJ come to be?

 In November 1996, members of Jesuit high schools and colleges and parishes started gathering at the gates of Fort Benning with the other protestors in the newly started Ignatian Family Teach-In for Justice.
 In addition to bearing witness to thousands of lives lost at the hands of SOA graduates, it was an opportunity for members from different Jesuit apostolates to gather together to learn about and network around justice.
 Fourteen years later, in 2010, the Teach-In relocated to Washington, DC, to include an advocacy component on Capitol Hill.
 This fall over fifty members of the Creighton community, including students, Jesuits, faculty, and staff will represent the university in Washington, DC, at the IFTJ.
 All twenty-eight Jesuit colleges and universities in the United States, in addition to a number of Jesuit high schools, will be represented at this event.
 The Teach-In allows students to educate themselves on the various efforts of our nation’s Ignatian communities made to fulfill the Society of Jesus’ commitment to faith, service and justice for the world.

 Why and how is Creighton involved?

 Creighton students, staff and faculty have been attending since 1997.
 In 1999, Fr.
 Bert Thelen, SJ and Dr. Jeanne Schuler accompanied students.
 In 2002, twenty-six Creighton students made the journey to the Ignatian Family Teach-In.
 In 2004, fifty-seven members of the Creighton community participated, including Dr. Jean Schuler, Associate Dean of Arts and Sciences, Dr. Laura Weber, Director of Campus Ministry, Fr.
-Bert Thelen, SJ, Pastor of St. John’s Parish, and Maria Teresa Gaston, Director of the Creighton Center for Service and Justice.
+Bert Thelen, SJ, Pastor of St. John’s Parish, and Maria Teresa Gaston, Director of the Schlegel Center for Service and Justice.